-4. If you feel a tirade coming on … don’t.
+4. If you feel a tirade coming on … don’t–keep your mouth shut.
 It’s best to have an outburst pal to get it off your chest vs. spell it out in emails or social media channels.
 Or keep it within the walls of your home or office.

 5. Don’t post things that could offend or tick off potential SuperFans.
 Nurture them instead—it’s what will grow you and your author success.
 Your Fans will hunt you down … they want to know about you.
 Are they going to get a surprise when they find posts, interviews that may be contrary to what you are positioning yourself as?

 6. If you are a Facebook user—remember FB favors the family/friends approach … lots of pics, trips, chatty personal stuff.
-Not business.
+Create a separate Business page to support your book and your expertise.
 Authoring and publishing is a business—understand that.
 If you are a Twitter devotee and you get on a rant, don’t be surprised if you get a boatload of unfollows.